Amorium: Byzantine period

 The city was fortified by the emperor Zeno in the 5th century, but did not rise to prominence until the 7th century.
 Its strategic location in central Asia Minor made the city a vital stronghold against the armies of the Umayyad Caliphate following the Muslim conquest of the Levant.
 The city was first attacked by Muawiyah I in 646.
 It capitulated to ‘Abd ar-Rahman ibn Khalid in 666 and was occupied by Yazid I in 669, then retaken by Constans II's general Andreas.
 Over the next two centuries, it remained a frequent target of Muslim raids (razzias) into Asia Minor, especially during the great sieges of 716 and 796.
 It became capital of the thema of Anatolikon soon after.
-In 742-743, it was the main base of Emperor Constantine V against the usurper Artabasdos, and in 820, an Amorian, Michael II, ascended the Byzantine throne, establishing the Amorian dynasty.
+In 742–743, it was the main base of Emperor Constantine V against the usurper Artabasdos, and in 820, an Amorian, Michael II, ascended the Byzantine throne, establishing the Amorian dynasty.
 This began the period of the city's greatest prosperity, when it became the largest city in Asia Minor.
 Its status however as the native city of the reigning dynasty also spelled its doom: in 838, the Caliph Al-Mu'tasim launched a campaign specifically against the city, which was captured and razed, an episode recounted in a poem of Abu Tammam.

 The town was rebuilt, but was burned by Thamal al-Dulafi in 931.
 Nonetheless, it remained an active Byzantine city at least into the 11th century.
-Following the Battle of Manzikert, it was devastated by the Seljuks and a large proportion of its inhabitants were killed.
+In 1068 the Seljuks Afshin and Ahmedsah attacked Amorium, sacking the city and killing most of its inhabitants.
+Following the Battle of Manzikert, the city was devastated again by the Seljuks.
 Emperor Alexios I Komnenos defeated the Seljuks at Amorium in 1116.

 It remained an important place in the 12th–14th centuries according to al-Idrisi and Hamdallah Mustawfi.